swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexTypeOverview.md

 Swift regexes describe an unambiguous algorithm, where choice is ordered and effects can be reliably observed.
 For example, a `print()` statement inside the `TryCapture`'s transform function will run whenever the overall algorithm naturally dictates an attempt should be made.
 Optimizations can only elide such calls if they can prove it is behavior-preserving (e.g. "pure").

-`CustomMatchingRegexComponent`, discussed in [String Processing Algorithms][pitches], allows industrial-strength parsers to be used a regex components.
+`CustomPrefixMatchRegexComponent`, discussed in [String Processing Algorithms][pitches], allows industrial-strength parsers to be used a regex components.
 This allows us to drop the overly-permissive pre-parsing step:

 ```swift
 func processEntry(_ line: String) -> Transaction? {